⚓ Rhode Island Eviction Notice Laws

 📌 How long does a Rhode Island eviction take?

 Uncontested Rhode Island evictions typically take 4–8 weeks from notice service to lockout.
-Contested cases where the tenant raises defenses, or cases that are appealed to Superior Court, can take 3–5 months.
-Rhode Island’s tenant-friendly courts mean you should budget additional time compared to landlord-friendly states like Texas or Tennessee.
+Contested cases or Superior Court appeals can take 3–5 months.
+Budget additional time compared to landlord-friendly states.

 📌 Can I include late fees in the 5-day rent demand?

-No — and this is a critical point.
-Rhode Island courts have dismissed evictions where the 5-day demand included amounts other than rent (late fees, utilities, etc.).
+No — and this is critical.
+Rhode Island courts have dismissed evictions where the 5-day demand included amounts other than rent.
 The demand must state only the rent owed.
-You can pursue late fees and other charges separately in a money judgment claim after obtaining a possession judgment.
+Pursue late fees separately in a money judgment claim after obtaining a possession judgment.

 📌 How much does a Rhode Island eviction cost?